Neuroblastoma is a very rare type of cancerous tumor that develops from nerve tissue. It usually occurs in infants and children.

 Brain and nervous system problems may include:

-X-ray or imaging tests are done to locate the main (primary) tumor and to see where it has spread.
+X-ray or other imaging tests are done to locate the main (primary) tumor and to see where it has spread.
 These include:

-Other tests include:
+Other tests that may be done include:

-Treatment varies depending on:
+Treatment depends on:

 High-dose chemotherapy, followed by autologous stem cell transplantation, is being studied for use in children with very high-risk tumors.

-The stress of illness can be eased by joining a cancer support group.
-Sharing with others who have common experiences and problems and help you and your child not feel alone.
+You can ease the stress of illness by joining a cancer support group.
+Sharing with others who have common experiences and problems can help you and your child not feel alone.